-If you set up a company in the Netherlands, you must choose a trade name (company name).
-This name must meet the conditions of the Trade Name Act (Handelsnaamwet), which basically means that you have to choose a name that is unique in the sector and region in which you operate.
+If you set up a company in the Netherlands, you must choose a company name (trade name).
+The company name must meet the conditions of the Trade Name Act (Handelsnaamwet).
+This basically means that you have to choose a name that is unique in the sector and region in which you operate.
 You should actively use your company name in order to be protected by the Trade Name Act.
 You can do this for instance by displaying the name on your website, your building, or your communication.

-You have to submit the trade name when registering with the Chamber of Commerce (Kamer van Koophandel, KVK).
+You have to submit the company name when registering with the Chamber of Commerce (Kamer van Koophandel, KVK).
 They will pass on your details to the Dutch Tax and Customs Administration (Belastingdienst).

-If you wish to use your trade name as a trademark, you must register your trade name at the Benelux Office for Intellectual Property (BOIP).
+If you wish to use your company name as a trademark, you must register your company name at the Benelux Office for Intellectual Property (BOIP).

-If you think another company's trade name is misleading or confusing with regard to your own company name?
+Do you think another company's name is misleading or confusing with regard to your own company name?
 You can demand the other company to change its name.
-To do so you need to start proceedings at a district court.
-You can no longer make a request for a national trade name investigation to KVK.
+To do so you need to start proceedings at your local district court (in Dutch).
+You can no longer make a request for a national company name investigation to KVK.

-If you wish to change the name of your company or if you wish to add an additional trade name, you should pass this information on to KvK.
+If you wish to change the name of your company or if you wish to add an additional company name, you should pass this information on to KVK.
 You can use the change form for submitting changes to your business details.
-As with the firsttime registration, in most cases KvK will pass on the information about the name change to the Dutch Tax and Customs Administration.
+As with the first-time registration, in most cases KVK will pass on the information about the name change to the Dutch Tax and Customs Administration.